akkadotnet/akka.net/docs/articles/deployment/akkacluster-troubleshooting.md

 }
 ```

 Akka.Cluster's failure detector implements a [phi accrual strategy](https://medium.com/@arpitbhayani/phi-%CF%86-accrual-failure-detection-79c21ce53a7a), which means the amount of heartbeat latency it will tolerate is adaptive - determined by samples collected over the lifespan of an association between two `ActorSystem`s.
-However, once the system being monitored fails to respond to multiple heartbeat pings within an acceptable timeframe then the node sending the pings will mark the node that's supposed to respond to the pings as "unreachable."
+However, once the system being monitored fails to respond to multiple heartbeat pings within an acceptable time frame then the node sending the pings will mark the node that's supposed to respond to the pings as "unreachable."

 > ![IMPORTANT]
 > All nodes in an Akka.NET cluster are monitored for reachability by up to 9 other nodes by default.
 It only takes 1 of those 9 nodes to mark a node as "unreachable."